Introduction | Life | Work | Books

 More had become a close friend of Desiderius Erasmus during the latter's first visit to England in 1499, and the two Humanists began of a lifelong friendship and correspondence.
 Together, they produced Latin translations of the works of Lucian in 1506 during Erasmus' second visit and, on his third visit in 1509, Erasmus dedicated his "Encomium Moriae" ("In Praise of Folly") to More.

 From 1510 to 1518, More was one of the two undersheriffs of the city of London, a position of much responsibility, and he earned a reputation as an honest and effective public servant.
-In 1517, he entered the service of the young King Henry VIII of England as a counsellor and personal servant, and in 1518 he became a member of the Privy Council.
+In 1517, he entered the service of the young King Henry VIII of England as a counselor and personal servant, and in 1518 he became a member of the Privy Council.
 After a diplomatic mission to Holy Roman Emperor Charles V, he was knighted and made Under-Treasurer in 1521.
 As secretary and personal advisor to King Henry VIII, Sir Thomas became governmentally influential, welcoming diplomats, drafting official documents and liaising between the King and his Lord Chancellor, Thomas Cardinal Wolsey.

 In 1523, More became the Speaker of the House of Commons, where he helped establish the parliamentary privilege of free speech.
 Later, he became High Steward for the universities of Oxford and of Cambridge, and, in 1525, he became Chancellor of the Duchy of Lancaster, a position holding administrative and judicial control of much of northern England.